kangwonlee/gemini-python-tutor/README.md

 ## Acknowledgements

-Built using [python-github-action-template](https://github.com/cicirello/python-github-action-template) by Vincent A. Cicirello (MIT License).
+* Built using [python-github-action-template](https://github.com/cicirello/python-github-action-template) by Vincent A. Cicirello (MIT License).
 * Gemini 2.0 Flash and Grok 3 helped with the code and documentation.
+* Registered as #C-2024-034203, #C-2024-035473, and #C-2025-016393 with the Korea Copyright Commission.